Chapter 6: Child Support and Spousal Maintenance

 What happens to my child support assessment application?

-Before Child Support accepts an application for child support assessment, it must be satisfied that the people claiming to be the parents of the child are in fact the parents.
+Before Child Support accepts an application for child support assessment, it must be satisfied that the people named as the parents of the child are in fact the parents.
+Acceptable proof of parentage includes:

 Once the assessment is made, Child Support notifies both parents of the assessment and lets both parents know about their right to apply for:

-• a declaration that a person should not be assessed because they are not the parent of the child.
+• a court declaration that a person should not be assessed because they are not the parent of the child (see section 6.4).

 What can I do if I need proof that another person is a parent or proof that I am not a parent?

-DNA testing may be ordered by the Court to determine if a person is a parent.
+The Court may order DNA testing to determine if a person is a parent.

 You can apply for legal aid to cover both the cost of DNA testing and representation.